-Year ended Decembe
+Year e nded December 31,

 (in thousands, except per share amounts) 2012 2011

 Revenue \$ 476,887 \$ 451,221

-Net income (loss) \$ 116 \$ 27,697
+Net income \$ 116 \$ 27,697

-Basic earnings (loss) per share \$ \$ 0.64
+Basic earnings per share \$ - \$ 0.64

-Diluted earnings (loss) per share \$ - \$ 0.63
+Diluted earnings per share \$ \$ 0.63

 2011 Acquisitions

 During the year ended December 31, 2011, we acquired two entities for total consideration of \$24.2 million, all of which was paid in cash.
 The results of operations of acquired entities have been included in our consolidated financial statements from the date of acquisition.
 Pro forma results of operations have not been presented because the effects of these business combinations, individually and in the aggregate, were not material to our consolidated results of operations.
 We recorded the purchase price allocation based on the estimated fair value of the assets acquired and liabilities assumed.
 None of the goodwill arising from the acquisitions completed in 2011 is deductible for income tax purposes.